Jamaica Film Unit

-Jamaica Film Unit (1951 - 1961) was a division of the Britain's Colonial Film Unit to produce educational and propaganda films in Jamaica.
+Jamaica Film Unit (1951–1961) was a division of the (British) Colonial Film Unit to produce educational and propaganda films in Jamaica.
 It was headed by Martin Rennalls.
 The unit had a mobile cinema for showing in rural areas.
 The unit produced 41 films in Jamaica that preserve archival footage of historical events, interviews, music, dance, and other cultural activities.
 Non-professional actors had roles in the films.